|

 her dressing tableclearing away the clutter with a sweep

-of his armand made love to her, this time with tenderness
+of his handand made love to her, this time with tenderness

-as well as passion, she had the answer to all her questions.
+as well as passion, she seemed to have the answer to all of her

 Wolfram sat at the table, reed pen in hand, writing laboriously